Programme

 Speaker: Professor Paul Smith, Manchester Metropolitan University

-Paul Smith is a Professor of Marketing, with experience of successful completion of 5 Management KTPs, and two major grant funded contract research projects.
+Paul Smith is a Professor of Marketing, with experience of successful completion of 5 Management KTPs, and 2 major grant funded contract research projects.
 His research interests are primarily in market research and innovation, but his expertise spans marketing strategy, B2B marketing, complex statistical modelling and business applications of AI and machine learning.

 He is a former senior partner at PricewaterhouseCoopers LLP, where he specialised in technology enabled process transformation for a wide range of industries and clients, and where he had significant strategic responsibilities.
 Paul is a Board advisor to multiple large and small organisations, including the Gambling Commission, a leading global professional services firm and multiple UK SMEs.